-This homemade teriyaki sauce recipe has just the right amount of sweet, with a touch of heat added in the form of chili flakes.
-Perfect for stir fry, chicken wings, grilled or broiled chicken or even meatballs.
+This homemade teriyaki sauce recipe has just the right amount of sweet with a touch of spice, the perfect stir fry sauce, on chicken wings, grilled or broiled chicken or even meatballs.

 I've been craving teriyaki sauce lately.
 As I continue to operate Chili Pepper Madness and cook with chili peppers of all types, I find myself moving all over the globe in terms of cuisine and recipe choices.
 The thing is, chili peppers are used worldwide, so if you're into exploring food culture, all you need to do is follow the peppers of that region.

 In the last few years, I've found myself more and more interested in Asian cuisine.
 That is a broad statement, I know.
 Just like "American Cuisine" has multiple influences and distinctive components, the continent of Asia is massive and one could spend a lifetime exploring its different cuisines and cultures.

 If you can recommend a good book for me to help me along, send me links, please!

 I'm still dipping my toe into some cuisines, so I'm starting with a simple yet incredibly popular one that you'll want to keep in your recipe box - Easy Homemade Teriyaki Sauce.

 Teriyaki sauce is sweet and versatile and ideal for many popular dishes.
 I like to have it around for quick and easy weeknight meals, like Teriyaki Chicken, Teriyaki Shrimp or even Teriyaki Salmon, one of my favorites.

 It's a great sauce or glaze and adds a pop of flavor, and heat if you make it my way, to just about any meal.
 You'll definitely want this on hand if you love a good stir fry meal.
 Stir fries are quick to make, easy to customize and spice up as much as you'd like, and always satisfying.